rasmus-kirk/halo/documents/thesis/03-plonk/04-custom-gates.md

 $$(b \cdot b) - b = 0$$

-This can be modelled using the native Plonk selector polynomials.
+This can be modelled using the vanilla Plonk selector polynomials.

 \begin{table}[H]
   \centering